carpentries/instructor-training-bonus-modules/_extras/Recipe.md

 * **Agree on your priorities.** Discussing key objectives and broader goals with your instructional team in advance will help everyone navigate difficult trade-offs when time becomes an issue during a workshop.
 * **Have a backup** for all roles and documents.
 Technical failures come in all shapes and sizes, and life can still happen, too!
 * **Review your pre-workshop surveys** using the links provided in your email from our workshop administrators.
 Knowing your audience will help you adjust appropriately to their needs!
+### Update your Software
+* Especially for Zoom, you will want to be using the most recent version and the same version as everyone else.
+Remind your learners to update as well!
 ## 2. Workshop Mechanics
 * **Assign a "Zoom DJ"** to assume the "host" role in the meeting.
 A Zoom DJ will manage breakouts, waiting rooms, muting, and troubleshooting as needed.
 This role is typically played by a Supporting Instructor; if/when they choose to teach, plan to hand off this role to another Instructor.
 * **Customize profile names** to clearly indicate instructors and helpers.
 For example, a helper named Ada might change their profile to read "Helper: Ada (she/her)"